GuilinDev/GuilinDev.github.io/_posts/2021-12-19-DDIA-Notes.md

 Google they are data intensive, they have millions of users coming and using their websites daily, and so to build such a system requires very different skill sets.

 #### 3
-a typical data intensive application looks like this this, typical components in architecture:
+a typical data intensive application looks like this, typical components in architecture:

 1) so that we have users here